 How do I arrange for a Holocaust survivor to speak at my school or institution?

 To request a speaker for your school or institution, please complete a Speakers Bureau Request Form at least four (4) weeks before your preferred program date.
-For questions, please contact Nikki Bambauer, Program Coordinator, at NikkiB@jfcs.org or 415-449-3717.
+For questions and consultations, please contact Penny Savryn, Program Coordinator, at PennyS@jfcs.org or 415-449-3717.

 What is the appropriate age or grade to hear a Holocaust survivor speak?